kevinolega/callcentertrainingtips/_posts/2019-05-06-basic-requirements.md

 There doesn’t seem to be a limit when it comes to age requirements.

-You might feel you're too young or too old but like I said, you can prove to your interviewere that you can do the job, you are good as hired.
+You might feel you're too young or too old but like I said, you can prove to your interviewer that you can do the job, you are good as hired.

 **Can use a computer**.